6 Ways to reduce maintenance costs on your public toilet buildings

 Of course, you can use timber but it is a demanding material.
 It requires regular maintenance or else it will start to split and, eventually, decay.
 Even more durable timber imitations and finishes such as our own Modwood can prove more vulnerable to graffiti and vandalism — marks are harder to remove, and sometimes never fully removable.

-Plumbing and fixtures
+Plumbing and Fixtures Maintenance

 Stainless steel pans offer the greatest longevity and the lowest maintenance since they are virtually indestructible.
 Stainless fixtures that have smooth surfaces also facilitate easier cleaning and reduce the accumulation of dirt and bacteria.